Image source: Photospin.com

 8. Start an information marketing business.

 From weight loss to career development, you can earn a passive income by creating information products on one of an endless number of subjects.
-Offering expert information via eBook, CD, video or another format can help you earn a passive income while working a full-time job.
+Offering expert information via eBook, CD, video or another format can help you earn a passive income on the side while working a full-time job.

 9. Sell your arts and crafts projects.

-Artists and crafty types have plenty of opportunities to make money.
+Artists and crafts people types have plenty of opportunities to make money doing things they love to do.
 Get involved with your local arts community, and sell your wares at area art fairs or craft shows.
-Join Etsy or another online arts and crafts marketplace, or set up your own website.
+Contact boutiques in upscale areas to see if they’ll sell your creations, Join Etsy or another online arts and crafts marketplace, or set up your own website.

 10. Clean houses or businesses.